Are you looking for the best blog sites to boost your business, meet more like-minded people, and write about things you

 To build an eCommerce store, choose the Business plan for $25/month.

 LiveJournal is another blog site that’s been around for a while.
 It’s essentially a social network where users keep a personal blog or journal, send and receive private messages, and join communities.

-If you want the cool features like polls or image uploads, or to get rid of LiveJournal ads, you’ll want to upgrade to a paid plan.
+If you want the cool features including polls or image uploads, or to get rid of LiveJournal ads, you’ll want to upgrade to a paid plan.

 LiveJournal doesn’t have professional templates and isn’t really suited for business or professional blogging.
 We included it on this list because of its enduring popularity.

-LiveJournal only allows a basic blog with limited functionalities.
+LiveJournal only allows basic blog sites with limited functionalities.
 A free plan is available.